Vendiel/daresay-a11y/posts/identify-font-icons.md

 ## Description

-Some low vision users override fonts (to better perceive content) and then font icons can turn into things that convey no meaning (star icon for favorite gets replaced by a square).
-By setting role="img" the font icon is not replaced.
+Some low vision users override fonts to better perceive content, which can turn font icons into things that convey no meaning, for instance a star icon for favorite gets replaced by a square.
+By setting role="img" the font icon will not be replaced.
 Also add an aria-label for the font icon to be read correctly.